Zeca (footballer, born 1988): Panathinaikos

 Zeca signed a four-year contract with Greek side Panathinaikos F.C. on 29 July 2011 for a fee of €400,000, as the club was coached by countryman Jesualdo Ferreira.
 He played all 30 league games in 2012–13, but the Clover could only finish in sixth place.
 After a massive rebuilding for the following campaign, he was one of the few survivors.

 After more than 100 appearances with the club, on 26 April 2014 Zeca lifted the Greek Cup as team captain, in a final against PAOK FC at the Olympic Stadium in Athens.
 On 21 June, he signed a three-year extension.

 In February 2015, Zeca expressed his desire to play for the Greece national team if he was awarded the country's citizenship.
 He agreed to renew his contract until 2018 two months later, commenting on the deal: "It will be good to continue with Anastasiou in charge. ...
 The team is happy and I think we can do a lot better under him".

 On 6 February 2016, Andrea Stramaccioni's team ended the match with ten players as Zeca was shown a straight red card in a 0–1 home loss against Skoda Xanthi FC.
 Eight days later, after returning from suspension, he again received his marching orders, but in an eventual 3–0 away victory over PAS Giannina FC.

 Zeca extended his contract on 9 August 2016, until the summer of 2019 for an undisclosed fee.

 Copenhagen

 On 28 August 2017, Panathinaikos reached a formal agreement with F.C.
 Copenhagen for Zeca's transfer to the Danish club, for a fee believed to be in the region of €1.5 million; the player signed a four-year deal, with an annual salary of €1 million.
 On his debut, on 9 September, he scored in a 4–3 home defeat of FC Midtjylland.

 On 6 November 2019, after helping the team win the Superliga for the fifth time in the decade, Zeca renewed his contract until 30 June 2023.
 On 3 October 2021, he suffered a cruciate ligament injury in a game against Viborg FF that sidelined him for several months; he still contributed relatively as they conquered the domestic league again.

 Zeca was again seriously injured in the knee in October 2022.

+Return to Panathinaikos

+On 23 May 2023, aged 34, Zeca returned to Panathinaikos on a two-year contract.